cheddar potato soup

-This Roasted Garlic Cheddar Soup will warm you up from the inside out!
-It is filled with yummy cheddar cheese and roasted garlic making it the perfect winter comfort food and gluten free meal!
+This Cheddar Potato Soup will warm you up from the inside out!
+It is filled with yummy cheddar cheese, creamy potatoes and roasted garlic making it the perfect winter comfort food and gluten free meal!
 Swap in veggie broth to make it vegetarian.

 It is winter.
 It is freakin’ cold.
 I want SOUP!
 Like big-bowl-of-soup comfort.
 Like big-bowl-of-creamy-cheesy-soup comfort, to be more specific.
 And this recipe fits the bill.
 At its heart it is a delicious, but humble potato leek soup that has been dressed up to go to a raging flavor party with the addition of cheddar and roasted garlic.